madhu3110/stgtraining/README.md

 # stgtraining
-GIT repository for STG Training\n
+GIT repository for STG Training Repo -
 This Repo contains the challenges scripts of the STG training